Ministry of Public Security (China): Foreign relations

+MPS has at times been involved in security diplomacy between China and other countries.
+For example, between 1997 and 2020, it organized 11 bilateral police diplomacy meetings with African countries.
+From 2006 to 2026, the MPS has signed more than 205 policing and security cooperation agreements with as many as 74 countries, as well as Taiwan.
+Among these agreements, 170 are bilateral, signed with 61 countries.
+Under Xi Jinping's general secretaryship, the MPS has increased its training of police officers from other countries.
+From 2006 to 2026, it has provided police training to 138 countries.

 In 2017, Europol signed a "strategic cooperation agreement" with the MPS.
 Starting in 2019, the MPS began replacing "domestic security" with "political security" in the names of its units.
 In 2020, the United States Department of Commerce added the MPS Institute of Forensic Science to the Entity List over human rights issues related to the persecution of Uyghurs in China.
 The institute was removed from the list in 2023 as part of an agreement during the APEC United States 2023 to combat fentanyl trafficking.

-MPS has at times been involved in security diplomacy between China and other countries.
-For example, between 1997 and 2020, it organized 11 bilateral police diplomacy meetings with African countries.
-Under Xi Jinping's general secretaryship, the MPS has increased its training of police officers from other countries.

-In 2022, it was reported that the MPS had established numerous overseas police service stations, which sparked investigations by law enforcement organs in multiple countries.
+In 2022, media outlets reported that the MPS had established numerous overseas police service stations, prompting investigations by law enforcement agencies in multiple countries.
 In 2023, the United States Department of Justice stated that the MPS engages in covert "intelligence and national security operations far beyond China's borders," including "illicit, transnational repression schemes".
 It charged 34 MPS officers with using fake social media accounts to harass overseas dissidents.
+In 2026, French authorities announced that counterintelligence services had dismantled nine clandestine Chinese police stations operated under the direction of the MPS and used to monitor the Chinese dissidents.

-Cyber operations
+Cyber activities

+MPS oversees a tiered system of security requirements for information systems.
+Since September 2021, MPS has been tasked with overseeing and supervising the protection of critical information infrastructure in China.
+MPS, along with the Ministry of State Security, are required to vet the personnel of state-mandated cybersecurity teams for the country's critical internet infrastructure.

-In 2022, disinformation operations known as Spamouflage or "Dragonbridge" were linked to the MPS.
+Disinformation operations on Western social media by a group known as Spamouflage or "Dragonbridge" have been linked to the MPS.
 In February 2024, files from I-Soon, an MPS contractor used for hacking, were leaked publicly.
 In the run-up to the 2024 United States elections, Spamouflage was identified as having used fake social media accounts in an attempt to amplify divisions in US society.